 Check the seller’s rating.
 It should be 99-100% positive.
 Anything less than 95% should be considered a red flag.
 Read the description very carefully for details.
 Contact the seller if you have any questions.

 They have a storefront and photo lab in Toronto.
 Here they offer extensive rentals, and ship products within Canada and the USA through their online site.

 They also have storefront locations in Mississauga, Calgary, Ottawa, and Edmonton.
 Free shipping is available for non-oversized items up to 10 pounds.
 Shipping rates and methods for products that do not fall into this category can be found on their site.

 Vistek offers a student discount, learning events, and a YouTube channel focused on product overviews.

 2. Best Buy

 Best Buy might not be a top option, but it depends on what you’re looking for.
 Because there are so many locations, you may have one near you.
 Their prices are also competitive.

 The downside to shopping for a camera at Best Buy is that the sales staff may only have limited knowledge of photography.

-Best Buy can be a good place to check out some cameras before you buy them and get a good feel for how they handle.
+Best Buy can be a good place to check out some cameras and get a feel for them before you buy.

 Their online selection is great.
-In-store you will find the prosumer or entry level models rather than a wide selection of professional level bodies.
+In-store, you will find prosumer or entry-level models rather than a wide selection of professional-level bodies.